-- Understanding the steps in problem solving and formulation of algorithms to problems. - Develop programming skills as a means of implementing an algorithmic solution with appropriate control and data structures. - Develop intuition to enable students to come up with creative approaches to problems. - Develop programs using pointers, structures and unions ٠ - Manipulation of text data using files •
+- Understanding the steps in problem solving and formulation of algorithms to problems. - Develop programming skills as a means of implementing an algorithmic solution with appropriate control and data structures. - Develop intuition to enable students to come up with creative approaches to problems. - Develop programs using pointers, structures and unions - Manipulation of text data using files constants, I/O statements, operators, precedence and associatively.
+Learning Outcomes: At the end of the unit, the student will be able to:

-Problem Solving and Introduction to C Unit 1
+Unit 1 Problem Solving and Introduction to C

 Steps to solve problems, algorithm, Pseudo code, Flowchart with examples, Program Development Environments.
 Introduction to programming: Programming languages and generations.
-Introduction to C: Introduction, structure of C program, keywords, identifiers, Variables, data types, constants, I/O statements, operators, precedence and associatively.
+Introduction to C: Introduction, structure of C program, keywords, identifiers, Variables, data types,